-- A. Flip the plank over, end-to-end. - B. Lay the flipped board next to the row of planks, and mark it. - C. Cut the plank at the mark maintaining a proper expansion gap at the walls. - D. Flip the plank back over and install as normal.
+- 1. Flip the plank over, end-to-end. - 2.
+Lay the flipped board next to the row of planks and mark it on the face. - 3.
+Cut the plank at the mark. - 4.
+Flip the plank back over and install as normal. - The last piece in each row should be at least 8". - The piece you cut off may be used as the first piece in the next row, if it meets the minimum length criteria for the pattern being installed.